argoproj-labs/hera/docs/user-guides/core-concepts.md

 ## The `Workflow` class

 The main resource in Argo, and the key class of Hera, the [Workflow](../api/workflows/hera.md#hera.workflows.Workflow) is responsible for holding your templates, setting an entrypoint and running the templates.
-In Hera, the `Workflow` implements the context manager interface, so it loosely mirrors the YAML dictionary structure and as we are using a Python class, there are fewer fields you need to specify, such as the `apiVersion` and `kind` seen in YAML.
+In Hera, the `Workflow` implements the context manager interface, so it loosely mirrors the YAML dictionary structure.
+As we are using a Python class, there are fewer boilerplate fields you need to specify, such as the `apiVersion` and `kind` seen in YAML.
 The structure of the Workflow comes from the [template](#template-classes) objects instantiated within its context.

 See the `hello_world.py` example below: